Skip to Main Content

 • Understanding of how data literacy impacts each stage of a research project

-Title: Data Journeys: Sustaining Digital Futures, Planning for the End of Your Digital project
+Sustaining Digital Futures, Planning for the End of Your Digital Project

 Have you thought about what happens to your project when you’re done?
 This workshop, a combination of presentation and question & answer period, will cover the stages of planning for the end and long-term sustainability of your project.
 Questions such as knowing when your project is completed, which parts should be preserved, and how your choice of digital tools can future-proof your project will be discussed.